gbinal/dc-helicopters/pages/occasional-visitors.md

 * Aircraft Type: [Bell 429 GlobalRanger](https://en.wikipedia.org/wiki/Bell_429_GlobalRanger)
 * FAA Registry Number: [N211FX](https://registry.faa.gov/aircraftinquiry/NNum_Results.aspx?NNumbertxt=N211FX)
 * Trackable on Flightradar24 App: Yes - [Link](https://www.flightradar24.com/data/aircraft/N211FX)
 * Details: I've only seen this once over DC, but I would guess that it might come to DC on occasion for medevac reasons.
+It may also need to land at a DC heliport in order to refuel.

 ## Prince George County Police Department

 * Aircraft Type: [MD 500N](https://en.wikipedia.org/wiki/MD_Helicopters_MD_500)
 * FAA Registry Number: [PG1](https://registry.faa.gov/aircraftinquiry/NNum_Results.aspx?NNumbertxt=PG1) and others.
 * Trackable on Flightradar24 App: Yes - [Link](https://www.flightradar24.com/data/aircraft/PG1)
 * Details: I've only seen these over DC once or twice, so I don't think they come often.
 In part, I think this is because they are not built for medevac.
+It may also need to land at a DC heliport in order to refuel.

 * Links
   * [PRINCE GEORGE'S COUNTY POLICE DEPARTMENT TO EXPAND AVIATION SECTION WITH NEW MD 520N](https://mdhelicopters.com/prince-george%E2%80%99s-county-police-department-to-expand-aviation-section-with-new-md-520n.html)